+Table 5

-Table 5 EU Stress Testing on Bank Lending - Stress Test Exposure - Above - Difference in Tier 1 Capital
+EU Stress Testing on Bank Lending - Stress Test Exposure - Above - Difference in Tier 1 Capital.

 The table reports the effect of the EBA's supervisory stress testing on bank lending, using the stress test exposure specification.
 The dependent variables are total loans, mortgage loans, corporate loans, consumer loans, and bank loans.
 The explanatory variables include Size of the bank (natural log of total assets), Profitability (Return on Assets), Credit Risk (non-performing loan ratio), Efficiency (operating expenses over total assets), Capital (equity over total assets).
 The Liquidity variable (liquid assets over total assets), and the Funding variable (customer deposits over total assets).
-For macroeconomic variables, we include two Economic conditions variables (proxied by the Unemployment rate and Euro bank rate).
-All control variables are lagged by one period.
+For the macroeconomic variables, we include two Economic conditions variables (proxied by the Unemployment rate and Euro bank rate).
+All the control variables are lagged by one period.
 The stress test exposure concerning Tier 1 capital, is defined as the difference between the pre-stress test Tier 1 capital ratio and the post-stress test Tier 1 capital ratio.
 The stress test exposure - above, is designated as 1 for the banks that are above the median for stress test exposure.
 The GIIPS variable is designated as 1 for Greece, Ireland, Italy and Spain, and 0 for the remaining countries.
+Model (1) includes all controls and the main stress test exposure - above variable, Model (2) includes all controls, the main stress test exposure - above variable, and the main stress test exposure - above variable, and the main stress test exposure - above variable.
 Model (1) includes all controls and the main stress test exposure - above variable.
-Model (2) includes all controls, the main stress test exposure - above variable with GIIPS interaction.
-Bank fixed effects and time fixed effects are controlled for in all models but are not reported.
+Model (2) includes all controls, the main stress test exposure - above variable.
+Model (2) includes all controls of or in all models but are not reported.
 All models include clustered standard errors, which are reported in parentheses.
-Table 1 reports the description and summary statistics for all variables.
+Table 1 reports the description and summary statistics for all the variables.